MariCarmen1991/MariCarmen1991/README.md

 ###  About Me
 <hr class="dotted">
 <br>
 🇬🇧 👋 Hello! my name is Mari Carmen and here I will upload some projects.
 I am an electrical engineer and I am looking for my first job as a programmer.
 Currently the language that I know the most is Java and I am focused on mobile applications (Java/Kotlin).
 I'm learning SpringBoot 🌱  and well...
 I want to increase my knowledge little by little.
-💞️ My projects are not perfect, as I said, I'm learning, so if you want to make improvements, I'll be happy.
+<br>💞️ My projects are not perfect, as I said, I'm learning, so if you want to make improvements, I'll be happy.</br>

 ##
 <br>